ansonl/mfm/minimal-toolchange-gcode.md

 ## Contributing

-If you would like to contribute your tested toolchange G-Code, please make a pull request on this Github repo.
+If you would like to contribute your tested toolchange G-Code or have feedback, please make an issue or pull request on this Github repo.